hunhonn/MyRapid-Service-Status-API/README.md

   - LRT Sri Petaling Line (SPL)
   - MRT Putrajaya Line (PYL)

-**Example Response** : '{"LineID":"PYL","Line":"MRT Putrajaya Line","Status":"Normal Service","Remarks":""}'
+**Example Response** : {"LineID":"PYL","Line":"MRT Putrajaya Line","Status":"Normal Service","Remarks":""}
 LineID: ID of the route
 Line: Official name of the route
 Status: Current Status of the line.
 Remarks: If service is either "Revised" of "Out of Service", remarks will be given.

 ### Rate Limit
 no rate limit lol

 ### Local ISP and Regional Limit
 no geolocation i dont care where you are from.